serhieiev/wordpress-aws-deploy/README.md

 ## Remote backend setup

 - Create S3 bucket with unique name
-- Create DynamoDB table (use any table name of your choice but set the partition key to LockID.
+- Create DynamoDB table (use any table name of your choice but set the partition key to `LockID`.
 Leave the remaining settings as default and click create table)
 - Configure Terraform to point to this backend

 ## Deployment